QinglinDong/cv/index.md

 Simultaneous EEG and Eyetracker Recording (2016 ACM Multimedia)

 ### __Holistic atlases of functional networks and interactions__  `2016`
--Diction Learning and Lasso Regression on fMRI data, preprocessing and visulization of fMRI data.
+Diction Learning and Lasso Regression on fMRI data, preprocessing and visulization of fMRI data.
 (2016 IEEE ISBI)<br>

 ### __Reviewer for The International Conference on Progress in Informatics and Computing__. `2016`

 ### __Evolution Trees of Protein via Hidden Markov Models__  `2014`
--Hierarchical clustering with HMM models on phylogenetic data.
+Hierarchical clustering with HMM models on phylogenetic data.
 (Undergraduate Thesis)

 ### __Mathematical Contest in Modeling (MCM)__  `2013`
 Multiphysics Topology Optimization of Heat Transfer and Radiation, __Honorable Mention__, Team Leader